ipcrm/pe_failover/README.markdown

   - Install Puppet Agent ONLY
     - Do this via an package install directly and not via CURL install from primary master!!!
+    - *NOTE*: The agent must match the version installed on the primary master EXACTLY!

   - Run pe_failover::passive
     - Clone this repo into your production code directory